 There's been a fair amount of enthusiasm for the magazine since its first issue.
 Did you expect it?

 Not at all, to be honest.
-Without sounding pretentious, I knew we had a really good product, but I didn't expect that it would go a long way—at least not from the very first issue, which I now hide, by the way!
-A few months ago we won "Best Magazine of 2014."
-Before that, the Guardian referred to us as a "successor to The Economist."
+Without sounding pretentious, I knew we had a really good product, but I didn't expect that it would go a long way – at least not from the very first issue, which I now hide, by the way!
+A few months ago we won "Best Magazine of 2014".
+Before that, The Guardian referred to us as a "successor to The Economist".
 And we've been receiving a lot of great feedback from great people.
-Which is incredible, especially when you realize that, three years ago, we were here in Beirut trying to make plans for a magazine from nothing.
+Which is incredible, especially when you realise that, three years ago, we were here in Beirut trying to make plans for a magazine from nothing.

 We're looking for stories about people pushing the boundaries of their micro-worlds and then looking at how this affects their immediate communities and moves societies forward.
 We're also working on other projects that intend to take The Outpost to the next level, like our web platform and a series of events with change agents from across region.